Frequently Asked Questions

 - MCP Client — the AI host application (e.g. Claude Desktop, an IDE plugin) that connects to servers.

-- Transport — communication can happen over stdio (local process), HTTP with SSE, or WebSocket.
+- Transport — communication can happen over stdio (local process), HTTP with SSE, or Streamable HTTP.

 The AI discovers what tools a server offers, then calls them by name with structured arguments — much like a function call — and receives structured results it can reason over.